kusumotonorio/factlog/README.md

 Thank you, old friends.
 I was able to explain most of the functions of logica with fun.
 Have a good time together with a fun fight.
 See you.

-Here is the Prolog definition for the factorial predicate `fact`.
+Here is a Prolog definition for the factorial predicate `fact`.
 ```
 fact(0, 1).
 fact(N, F) :- N > 0, N2 is N - 1, fact(N2, F2), F is F2 * N.
 ```
 Let's think about how to do the same thing with logica.
 It is mostly the following code, but is surrounded by back quotes where it has not been explained.
 ```
 USE: logica